TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 ## Evalution for CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, TruthfulQA Tasks

-Evaluation for CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, TruthfulQA Tasks is based on Opencompass tool.
+The evaluation for CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, and TruthfulQA tasks is conducted using the Opencompass tool.

 - Environment Setup